-Mike: In my opinion I think it’s a bit darker; the mood of the songs is a bit more evil or whatever you want to call it.
+Mike: I think it’s a bit darker; the mood of the songs is a bit more evil or whatever you want to call it.
 But it’s a really good thing, in my taste.

 Andy: No, not if you compare it to the last one.

-Mike: I don’t think itï¿½s that much heavier.
+Mike: I don’t think it’s that much heavier.

-Itï¿½s usually Andy and King who wrote all music for King Diamond albums.
+It’s usually Andy and King who wrote all music for King Diamond albums.
 How about the rest of the guys?
-Mike have you written anything for this forth coming album?
+Mike, have you written anything for this forthcoming album?

-Mike: No, Iï¿½ve never written nothing for King Diamond.
+Mike: No, I’ve never written anything for King Diamond.
 I wrote some stuff for Mercyful Fate but not for Kind Diamond.
 Not so far.

-Andy: Matt [Thompson] came up with some riffs for the last album that he and King worked with but I canï¿½t even remember what song it was?
+Andy: Matt [Thompson] came up with some riffs for the last album that he and King worked with, but I can’t even remember what song it was?

 Mike: “No More Me.”
 That was his riff.

-Andy: Yeah, initially I think it was then they worked out something together for that album but now itï¿½s just King and me again?
+Andy: Yeah, initially I think it was when they worked out something together for that album, but now it’s just King and me again.

-One question about the Abigail II album, which was released in 2002, wasnï¿½t that like a kind of attempt to get back in your early roots like in the vein of the first Abigail album and how did you succeed with that?
+One question about the ABIGAIL II album, which was released in 2002, wasn’t that like a kind of attempt to get back in your early roots like in the vein of the first ABIGAIL album, and how did you succeed with that?

-Mike: It’s always hard to do sequels like that because the band progresses and the line up was new and even it was the old line up it wouldn’t sound like the first Abigail anyway because people progress and get influenced by different stuff and change their music tastes.
+Mike: It’s always hard to do sequels like that because the band progresses and the new lineup.
+Even it was the old lineup, it wouldn’t sound like the first ABIGAIL anyway because people progress and get influenced by different stuff and change their music tastes.

-For Abigail II, you didn’t have any touring in Europe because King had some problems with his visa problems, right?
+For ABIGAIL II, you didn’t have any touring in Europe because King had some visa problems.

-Andy: Well, it’s been five years since we’ve toured in Europe.
+Andy: Well, it’s been five years since we’ve toured Europe.
 Yeah, 2001 was the last time.
-Since we couldn’t leave the country we did two US tours instead and we recorded a new album and mixed the live album and also did Abigail II.
-But, what can I say, it takes some time to deal with the visas and all that but everything is clear now and as soon as it was we decided to go for a European tour.
+Since we couldn’t leave the country, we did two US tours instead, and we recorded a new album, mixed the live album, and did ABIGAIL II.
+But, what can I say?
+It takes some time to deal with the visas and all that, but everything is clear now, and as soon as it was, we decided to go for a European tour.

-Like you said this is your first time in Europe in five years and you have toured only in U.S. What about other territories, for example, when you guys last time played in Japan?
+As you said, this is your first time in Europe in five years, and you had toured only in the U.S. What about other territories, for example, when you guys last time played in Japan?

-Andy: We’ve never been there and weï¿½ve never been in Australia either.
-We would really like to go to South America again because it’s been a long time since we were there.
-I wish we have did those places but it’s all about getting some promoter to have us down there, but there no plans at this point.
+Andy: We’ve never been there, and we’ve never been to Australia either.
+We would like to go to South America again because it’s been a long time since we were there.
+I wish we have done those places, but it’s all about getting some promoter to have us down there, but they are no plans at this point.

 When was that South American tour?

-Because you donï¿½t have actual album to promote on this tour you are now doing more or a less a kind of "best of…" set on this tour…
+Because you don’t have an actual album to promote on this tour, you are now doing more or a less a kind of “best of…” set on this tour…

 Mike: I don’t know about that.
-For me this is almost like the second part of the world tour.
-It’s really similar to the Deadly Lullabies: Live thing that we did in the states last year.
+For me, this is almost like the second part of the world tour.
+It’s similar to the DEADLY LULLABIES: LIVED thing that we did in the states last year.

-Are there any songs you guys personally would like to add to the current set list?
-For example I would like to hear at least something from Voodooï¿½
+Are there any songs you guys personally would like to add to the current setlist?
+For example, I would like to hear at least something from Voodoo?

 Andy: It’s just hard to fit everything in.
-We want to do some of the best songs through the twenty year career but some things got to go.
-But we still want to promote the last album, so we’re doing two songs from Puppet Master and then try to squeeze everything else in.
-It’s kind of hard to fulfill all the wishes from the people.
-You want some from Voodoo and somebody else wants some from Spider’s Lullabies.
-I guess we’re trying to give the audience what they want but it’s really hard to put all the songs in an hour and a half.
+We want to do some of the best songs through the twenty-year career, but some things got to go.
+But we still want to promote the last album, so we’re doing two songs from PUPPET MASTER and then trying to squeeze everything else in.
+It’s kind of hard to fulfill all the wishes of the people.
+You want something from VOODOO, and somebody else wants some from SPIDERS LULLABY.
+We’re trying to give the audience what they want, but it’s really hard to put all the songs in an hour and a half.
 So some things have to suffer, I guess.

-Mike: I would like to play more songs from the Them album because that’s my favorite album and I would like that very much.
-I don’t think thereï¿½s any particular reasons why we don’t play them it’s just….but I would like to play "Tea" and "Bye, Bye Missy" and maybe "Twilight Symphony."
+Mike: I would like to play more songs from the THEM album because that’s my favorite album and I would like that very much.
+I don’t think there are any particular reasons why we don’t play from that one….but I would like to play “Tea” and “Bye, Bye Missy” and maybe “Twilight Symphony.”